-- Appropriate golf course renovations can improve system efficiencies, conserve water, improve playability, and lower operating costs. - Correctly identify problems and their cost to determine which renovations are appropriate. - Determine the age of the system to establish a starting point for renovation. - Identify ways to improve system performance by maximizing the efficient use of the current system. - Routinely document system performance to maximize the effectiveness of the renovation. - Evaluate cost of renovation and its return on benefits both financial and management.
+- Use appropriate golf course renovations to improve system efficiencies, conserve water, improve playability, and lower operating costs. - Correctly identify problems and their cost to determine which renovations are appropriate. - Determine the age of the system to establish a starting point for renovation. - Identify ways to improve system performance by maximizing the efficient use of the current system. - Document system performance to maximize the effectiveness of the renovation routinely. - Evaluate cost of renovation and its return on benefits, both financial and management.